-As seen in Chart 4 below, in 2018 there had been little change in the number of bills approved by the governor and his actions track those of his most recent predecessors.
-Note the combined total of bills that have been approved or vetoed does not exactly match the total number of bills passing both houses.
+As seen in Chart 4 below, in 2019 there was a dramatic increase in the number of bills approved by the governor, the most in more than a decade.
+During the pandemic session of 2020, that number dropped significantly, as did all legislative activity.
+As mentioned earlier, it is too early to tell what the governor will do this session as well as if last year's jump is the beginning of a trend.
+This increase likely reflects the partisan makeup of the Legislature - both houses and the governor all share the same political party.
 Due to the governor's line-item power, many appropriation bills fall into both categories.
-Note regarding the 2019 legislative session: Most of the bills passed came in the flurry of June, 2019 activity and few, if any, of those bills have yet been acted upon by the governor -a process that will continue until the end of the calendar year.
+Note regarding the 2021 legislative session: Most of the bills passed came in the flurry of June, 2021 activity and few, if any, of those bills have yet been acted upon by the governor -a process that will continue until the end of the calendar year.